 Which nerve?
 The one that makes people shoot the messenger, because they don’t like the message.
-It is the same one that causes them to react violently whenever someone gets too close to the truth.
+It is the same one that causes them to react violently whenever someone gets close to the truth.

 Which truth?
-The one that exposes the failures of globalization as planned by the corporate elite on one hand and the deliberate undermining of civil society on the other.
+The one that exposes the failures of globalization as planned by corporate elite on one hand and the deliberate undermining of civil society on the other.
 When faced with the reality behind both of these, people become enraged.
-The truth does not fit their indoctrinated understanding of the world and their place in it.
+The truth does not fit their understanding of the world and their place in it.
 Trump’s election and inauguration have forced them to face a disturbing reality.

 This is not simply about resistance to change.
 It’s about the transformation of our collective psyche.
 What people thought they knew isn’t true.
 And each time Trump succeeds, whether through the market, a trade deal, or diplomatically, it will be harder to hate him.